NaveedNaseem84/PP4-Sultans-Restaurant/README.md

 This was further refined (ID 13ea71e) with the installation of crispy forms.
 After testing, the validation was being returned correctly and displayed in line with the other form validation.
 This was tested further over the next few commits and the custom validation removed as it was no longer needed.

-* **Issue 1 (ID 13ea71e):**
+* **Issue 3 (ID 13ea71e):**
 **_Note_**: This bug was found after the commit.

 If the fields other than the date and time were being updated, the booking was being noted as a duplicate and alerting the user as such.
-For example, if the booking required to add on an extra person with a special request of "surprise meal"  on the same date and time slot, the booking was not being updated.
+For example, if the booking required the addition of people with a special request of "surprise meal"  on the same date and time slot, the booking was not being updated.

 * **Fix (ID c2e3c54):** This was fixed by refactoring the update booking function as follows:
 1. Check if the form is valid.